Child and Adolescent Psychotherapy

 Who can benefit from Child and Adolescent Psychotherapy?

-Therapy can be particularly supportive for children and adolescents who are struggling at school, including school-based anxiety, avoidance, difficulties with concentration, or challenges with learning.
-It may also help young people who find peer relationships difficult, such as problems with friendships, social confidence, or feeling isolated or misunderstood.
+Therapy can be helpful for children who are experiencing low mood, emotional dysregulation, or behavioural difficulties.
+Therapy can also help young people who find peer relationships difficult, such as problems with friendships, social confidence, or feeling isolated or misunderstood.

 Our Approach